rootstrap/blog/content/Android App Build and Release Automation - Sebastian Lopez.md

 https://gist.github.com/sebalopez/44b014e7d7f311cb1b35a338c142be2c

-Alternatively we could define "debug only" lanes, which only run the build for local use without publishing, or store the APK on an alternate location (such as another S3 bucket).
+Alternatively, we could define "debug only" lanes, which only run the build for local use without publishing, or store the APK on an alternate location (such as another S3 bucket).

 ## The GitHub Actions Workflow